Advertisement

 How does the Welsh trial of universal basic income work?

-Care leavers in Wales will, on July 1, receive their first universal basic income payment of £1,600 a month as part of the Welsh government’s new pilot.
+Care leavers in Wales received their first monthly basic income payment of £1,600 on July 1 as part of the Welsh government’s pilot.

-The no-strings-attached money into the bank accounts of about 500 18-year-olds who have been in the care system a “safety blanket” as they enter adulthood.
+The no-strings-attached money was put into the bank accounts of about 500 18-year-olds who have been in the care system to offer a “safety blanket” as they enter adulthood.

 Launching the pilot, Jane Hutt, Welsh minister for social justice, said the Welsh government had chosen care leavers to be the subjects of the trial “because of the unique set of challenges they face”.